Charlie-XIAO/Charlie-XIAO.github.io/_educations/23s-ossd.md

 ### Scikit-learn

 As the final project, I (along with two other teammates) contribued to [scikit-learn](https://github.com/scikit-learn/scikit-learn), an open source Python library for machine learning.
 More details about my contributions can be seen [here](/projects/ossd-sklearn/).
-Our [final presentation](https://www.canva.com/design/DAFhCFVpf-M/hPZ0uyk2KEZ2Z3_p6U5UdA/view?utm_content=DAFhCFVpf-M&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) summarizes our contributions during the second half of the semester and what we have learned.

 ### Other Contributions